 The vision for G-PACT was multi-faceted.
 We recognized the lack of awareness and research funding.
 Our long-term goal was ultimately to find better treatment options and eventually a cure.
 However, we also recognized that a cure was long time in coming, and patients had many unmet current needs and needed other ways to receive support and have resources available to help make life with gastroparesis easier to manage until a cure was found.
 We recognized the lack of understanding and awareness among the medical profession, patients, and the general population.
 So many people were not being diagnosed or receiving inaccurate information and care!
 Therefore, we devoted a lot of our efforts not only to connecting with physicians and researchers, but into developing programs to assist patients in any way possible to get through the now.
 We understood the financial strain of medical expenses and did not want to add to that burden.
 Therefore, it became a strong policy to provide all of our services for free.
 No one in G-PACT is paid for what we do.
 All donations received go 100% towards our awareness, research, and advocacy work.
 We are dedicated to never requiring payment in return for anything we do.

 Volunteers are scattered all over the country.
 Most are patients with severe cases battling this on a daily basis, so we truly do understand!
 That is why we fight so passionately!
-We work on a virtual basis from home all over the country.
-We selected the colors spring green and yellow to represent gastroparesis, and began to grow rapidly.
+We work on a virtual basis from home.
+Locations include NY, PA, NC, and VA all the way to CA, MN, WA, WI, and many others over the years!
+We selected the colors spring green and yellow to represent gastroparesis and began to grow rapidly.

 G-PACT experienced some big setbacks a few years after our founding with the death of an original founder and VP, Veronica Pennington, who joined for the sake of her son, Nicholas.
 Additionally, the necessary LOA of the President as she waited for and recovered from a full-GI tract transplant contributed to a period of slower growth.
 But, thanks to the help of a few other dedicated volunteers, G-PACT pulled through and began to take off rapidly towards our goals again in July, 2007 when some volunteers were able to return and new ones developed an interest.